vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 # Filters
-This folder contains various filters for state estimation.
-Th
+This folder contains various filters for state estimation and target tracking.
+The filters are based on the Kalman filter and its extensions, and are designed to work with the models in the `vortex::models` namespace.

 All classes and functions are under the namespace `vortex::filters`.

-Here is a great intro to Kalman filters in general: [Kalman and Bayesian Filters in Python](
+Here is a great intro to Kalman filters in general: [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/00-Preface.ipynb)

 ## Overview
 - [`ekf.hpp`](ekf.hpp) contains the EKF filter